LudovicCocquyt/Volunteer-management/README.md

 ## License
 This project is free to use and does not have any specific license.
 You are welcome to use, modify, and distribute it as you see fit.
 However, please note that there is no warranty or liability for its use.

-## Contact
-For questions or support, please contact [ludovic] at [cocquyt.ludovic@gmail.com].

----

-Feel free to customize this README to better fit your project's specific details and requirements.
-If you have any other questions or need further assistance, just let me know!